Copyright © 2023 LOCALIIZ | All rights reserved

 Originally published by Sarah Moran.
 Last updated by Catharina Cheung and Jen Paolini.

+If you’ve ever laid in bed sobbing from movie-induced heartbreak or walked around with a goofy smile plastered over your face because of a film you watched, then you’ll know that romantic films have a special way of reducing people into a puddle of feelings.
 Love them or hate them, you have to admit that rom-coms make you root for the characters involved and leave you feeling like you’re going on a first date with yourself.
-If you’re ready to embrace the love this Valentine’s Day, here are our top picks to catch on Netflix Hong Kong that will make you feel all warm and fuzzy inside.
+If you’re ready to embrace the love this holiday, here are our top picks to catch on Netflix Hong Kong that will make you feel all warm and fuzzy inside.

-Title character Alex Truelove is skittishly determined to lose his virginity to his girlfriend but hits it off with (and accidentally chats up) Elliot, a gay indie kid who stirs up a maelstrom of confusion and longing.
+Titular character Alex Truelove is skittishly determined to lose his virginity to his girlfriend but hits it off with (and accidentally chats up) Elliot, a gay indie kid who stirs up a maelstrom of confusion and longing.
 This quippy post-millennial grab bag of identity politics hits a tender note regarding the navigating of social environments, and Madeline Weinstein is great as Alex’s girlfriend Claire.
 We are still waiting for old-school conservatism to die its slow death in the representation of teen gay romance, but Alex Strangelove is nevertheless is another step in the right direction.